Azure Private Link

 Azure Private Link connections.

 Confluent CLI requires internet access to authenticate with the

 Confluent Cloud control plane.

-- Confluent Cloud web UI components like topic management and ksqlDB need
+Confluent Cloud Console components, like topic management, need

 additional configuration to function as they use cluster endpoints.
 To use